chandps/CodingChallenges/README.md

 # Hackerrank
-My Hackerrank, CtCI, and intcake Algorithm challenge solution in Python and Java
+My Hackerrank, TopCoder, CtCI, and intcake Algorithm challenge solution in Python and Java

 Browse each solution by finding: <br/>
 [ChallengeName].py <br/>